vishalxl/nostr_console/README.md

       -m, --maxdepth <depth as num> The maximum depth to which the threads can be displayed.
 Minimum is 2 and maximum allowed is 12.
       -c, --color  <color>          Color option can be green, cyan, white, black, red and blue.
-      -h, --help                    Print this usage message and exit.

   Advanced
       -y, --difficulty <number>     The difficulty number in bits, only for kind 1 messages.
 Tne next larger number divisible by 4 is taken as difficulty.
 Can't be more than 24 bits, because otherwise it typically takes too much time.
 Minimum and default is 0, which means no difficulty.
-      -v, --overwrite               Will over write the file with all the events that were read from file, and all newly received.
+      -e, --overwrite               Will over write the file with all the events that were read from file, and all newly received.
 Is useful when the file has to be cleared of old unused events.
 A backup should be made just in case of original file before invoking.